yracine/DSC-Integration-with-Arduino-Mega-Shield-RS-232/README.md

             sendEvent(name: "response",  value: "r 4 inactive", type: "Motion Detector")

-So, the zone 4 in SecurityAlarmPanel should be the same zone number in ArduinoAlarmController.
+So, the zone 4 in SecurityAlarmPanel should be the same zone number in ArduinoAlarmController when you execute it and do the zone configuration.

 Credits
 --------